apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 * **user-mgmt-v1** -- A key/value store implementation for storing the user's login information.
 Implemented as an API proxy and deployed on Apigee Edge.
 An interface to any user management system could be plugged in here, such as LDAP.
 * **webserver-app** -- A very simple web page implemented as an API proxy (runs on Apigee Edge to simplify this example).
 This is the client app -- the target of the redirect URL to which tokens and other information are sent from the authorization server.
 Note that this client app never sees the user's login credentials for the resource server.
 * **oauth2** -- An API proxy deployed on Apigee Edge that implements the OAuth 2.0 token endpoints.
 This is the Apigee Edge authorization server interface.
 Think of this as a service for requesting and managing OAuth tokens.
-* **deploy.sh** -- There's a `deploy.sh` in the example's root directory -- you can use this script to deploy all of the example apps at once.
-There's also a `deploy.sh` in each example app (e.g., in `./login-app`, etc) that you can use to deploy individual apps to Apigee Edge.

 >Note that all the parts of this example run on Apigee Edge.
 For the most part, this is just to simplify things.
 The login app, for example, could be designed to run on any platform, as long as it can communicate with Apigee Edge (the authorization server).
 Such details are obviously going to vary depending on the specific project.